A ski for advanced downhill skiers looking for precision on groomed snow and thrills just off-piste.

 Ready-to-use waxed and sharpened skis.
 Edges sharpened to 89°.

-Looking after your skis: before, during, at the end of the season?
+Caring for your skis: before, during and at the end of the season?

-Maintenance is a must to keep your skis healthy!
-Ideally, this should be done before storing them in the garage, at the end of the season: a nice coat of wax for their summer hibernation for prolonged durability.
-You’ll find our advice on our website or from our team in store.
+Maintenance is essential to keep your skis in good condition!
+Ideally, it should be done before you put them away in the garage at the end of the season: a good coat of wax before putting them away for the summer makes them last longer.
+Find out more about our advice on our website or from our in-store teams.

 What is a camber?